frtib/tsp-redesign/pages/agency-service-reps/payroll-office-resources.md

 [Form TSP-2]({{ site.baseurl }}/bulletins/tsp-2.pdf), _Certification of Transfer of Funds and Journal Voucher_
 Use this form to credit participant accounts.

+[Form TSP-2-D]({{ site.baseurl }}/bulletins/tsp-2-d.pdf), _Certification of Redesignation of Records and Journal Voucher_
+Use this form to request the redesignation of employee contributions from Roth contributions to traditional contributions or vice versa due to agency processing error. **Important note:** As of January 1, 2021, agencies should submit catch-up contributions on the same record used to submit the equivalent regular contribution.

 [Form TSP-2-G]({{ site.baseurl }}/bulletins/tsp-2-g.pdf), _Certification of Transfer of Funds and Journal Voucher for Contributions Requiring G Fund Breakage_
 Use this form to credit participant accounts requiring G Fund breakage.